 I receive a lot of questions from readers who hold the Chase Sapphire Preferred® Card (doesn’t everyone?) about whether they should pay the $95 annual fee, cancel, or downgrade the card.

 First, the Sapphire Preferred is a great card that’s well worth the annual fee.
 I’ve held it in my wallet for almost two years.
-My favorite features of the card are the 2x Ultimate Rewards points for dining & travel, no foreign transaction fee, 7% annual dividend bonus, and the transfer partners.
+My favorite features of the card are the 2x Ultimate Rewards points for dining & travel, no foreign transaction fee, no longer available bonus, and the transfer partners.
 Oh, the transfer partners.

 Those are the reasons I gladly paid the annual fee my first year of card membership.
 But things have changed.
 I’ll always remember the days when I had my new shiny (and heavy) Sapphire Preferred in my wallet and the comments I’d get when I used it to pay.
 “Wow, this card is heavy!”…”What’s this thing made of?”…etc. It never got old.

 Anyway, I’ve overcome my nostalgia and realized that it doesn’t make sense for me to pay the annual fee again.
 Here’s why:

-- Jordan has her own Sapphire Preferred (every family needs at least one), so I still have access to the card’s great benefits I’ve been using my Ink Bold® Business Card or Ink Plus® Business Card more and more.
+- Jordan has her own Sapphire Preferred (every family needs at least one), so I still have access to the card’s great benefits I’ve been using my Ink Bold® Business Charge Card or Ink Plus® Business Card more and more.
 I just love the 5x earning opps!
 Plus, 2x on gas and hotels (book directly) doesn’t stink either.

 - By having an Ink card, I’m still able to transfer Ultimate Rewards points out to their many transfer partners.